 Whistory

-In SPOTLIGHT number one we looked just a little at the Bridgeport Gun Implement Company ( i.e. BGI ) bullet whistle under American made production whistles prior to 1900.
-If you remember it was a production whistle, not a ‘trench’ whistle or handmade hobby whistle that a soldier or other person put together while sitting back in some hole or trench.
-It is a high-quality designed whistle, and we would like to focus on its designer and the subsequent production of it prior to 1900.
+If you remember it was a production whistle, not as mistakenly identified as a ‘trench’ whistle or handmade hobby whistle that a soldier or other person put together while sitting back in some hole or trench or even at a home workbench.

 Whistle Classification

-Order | Bridgeport Gun Implement Co. |
+| Maker | Bridgeport Gun Implement Co. |

-Type | hunting |
+| Category | hunting civil |

-Class | nickel plated brass brass |
+| Material | plated brass brass copper |

 Whistle Archeology

 One can easily see the similarities in structure to the earlier casing in production.
-His design ( C.S.
-Leet ) was for huntsmen ( not police per se ) The casing is in the form of a metallic cartridge – shell and the mouthpiece is in the form of a ‘cartridge-ball’.
+His design (C.S.
+Leet) was for huntsmen (not police per se) The casing is in the form of a metallic cartridge – shell and the mouthpiece is in the form of a ‘cartridge-ball’.
 It would go on to be manufactured in two sizes, a 50-caliber carbine cartridge and a 33-caliber pistol cartridge as seen in an 1883 Tryon catalog.
-It was offered gilt, and nickel finished.
+It was offered gilt and nickel finished.
 An example of the 33-caliber model has not surfaced yet.

-How long this whistle was manufactured is not known, but it disappears about the turn of the century, making it scarce.
+How long this whistle was manufactured is not known, but it disappears at about the turn of the century, making it scarce.
 It does surface from time to time though and is a very high-quality whistle, quite shrill.

 As of this writing, (Feb.
-10, 2013 ) there is one listed on eBay for almost 500 dollars.
+10, 2013) there is one listed on eBay for almost 500 dollars.
 However, one sold this past summer on a BUY IT NOW for under 30 dollars.

 Whistology